mishyjari/TheBoardClient/README.md

   - BUG - Toggling courier back to 'active' throws an association error
   - BUG - Toggling courier's active status resets sort
-  - BUG - Quick filter unaware of showArchived toggle ** Perhaps move the bool for showArchived to dispatchHome so couriers/filteredCouriers will remain consistent per that value
+  - BUG - Quick filter unaware of showArchived toggle
+  - BUG - Editing courier, incl. toggling archive or active, resets archived filter (but doesnt toggle switch or state) ** Perhaps move the bool for showArchived to dispatchHome so couriers/filteredCouriers will remain consistent per that value
   - Toggle all active/inactive // toggle all with incomplete tickets to active
   - Pagination
   - Add tickets today column